MannLabs/alphatims/README.md

 alphatims
 conda deactivate
 ```

+It is possible to get help about each function and their (required) parameters by using the `-h` flag, such as e.g. `alphatims detect ions -h`.

 ### Python and jupyter notebooks

 AlphaTims can be imported as a python package into any python script or notebook with the command `import alphatims`.
 An [exemplary jupyter notebook](nbs/example_analysis.ipynb) (with the extra option `gui` activated for all plotting capabilities) is present in the [nbs folder](nbs).